simp/simp-doc/docs/security_conop/Technical_Security.rst

 describe the protocols used to encrypt traffic and explain the protocols that cannot be protected at the transmission layer. :term:`SSH`, and :term:`TLS` all provide data transmission integrity and confidentiality.
-The software that controls them on Red Hat and CentOS are OpenSSH and OpenSSL.
+The software that controls them on on the operating system are OpenSSH, OpenSSL, and GnuTLS.
 The SIMP team takes industry guidance into consideration when configuring these services.
 For example, the list the cryptographic ciphers available is limited to the highest ciphers that SIMP needs.
 All others are disabled.

 [:ref:`SC-8`, :ref:`SC-9`, :ref:`SC-23`, :ref:`SC-7`]

 Single User Mode